 They’re cute and tempting to interact with, but they’re still wild animals so you’re advised to keep your distance.
 They’ve been known to snatch loose bling and escape into the forest canopy.

-The macaques may be the main draw, but I may have enjoyed the sanctuary itself even more.
+The macaques may be the main draw at the monkey forest but I may have enjoyed the sanctuary itself even more.
 It’s a heavily wooded area with several walking paths and a stream at the bottom.
 There are a few moss-covered temples inside the forest as well.

 3. Shop at the Ubud Art Market